Ottoman–Portuguese conflicts (1538–1560): Siege of Diu, 1538

 Major hostilities between Portugal and the Ottoman Empire began in 1538, when the Ottomans assisted the Sultanate of Gujarat with about 80 vessels to lay siege to Diu, which had been built by the Portuguese in 1535.
-The Ottoman fleet was led by Suleiman I's governor of Egypt Suleiman Pasha, but the attack was not successful and the siege was lifted.
+The Ottoman fleet was led by Suleiman I's governor of Egypt Suleiman Pasha, but the attack was not successful, and the siege was lifted.

 Bahadur Shah, the son of Muzaffer II, the ruler of Gujarat who had negotiated with Selim, appealed to Constantinople for joint action against the Portuguese navy.
-Suleiman, I used this opportunity to check Portuguese domination in the Indian Ocean and appointed Hadim Suleiman Pasha as the admiral of his Indian Ocean fleet.
+Suleiman I used this opportunity to check Portuguese domination in the Indian Ocean and appointed Hadim Suleiman Pasha as the admiral of his Indian Ocean fleet.
 Hadim Suleiman Pasha's naval force consisted of some 90 galleys.
 In 1538, he sailed to India via the Red and Arabian Seas, only to learn that Bahadur Shah had been killed during a clash with the Portuguese navy and his successor had allied himself with Portugal.
 After an unsuccessful siege at Diu, he decided to return.
 On his way back to Suez, however, he conquered most of Yemen, including Aden.
 After the expedition, Hadim Suleiman was promoted to grand vizier.

 Suez campaign, 1541

-The Portuguese under Estêvão da Gama (first son of Vasco da Gama) organized an expedition to destroy the Ottoman fleet at Suez, leaving Goa on 31 December 1540 and reaching Aden by the 27th of January 1541.
+The Portuguese under Estêvão da Gama (first son of Vasco da Gama) organized an expedition to destroy the Ottoman fleet at Suez, leaving Goa on 31 December 1540 and reaching Aden by 27 January 1541.
 The fleet reached Massawa on 12 February, where Gama left a number of ships and continued north.
 The Portuguese then destroyed the Ottoman ports of Suakin and Qoseir, they attacked Jeddah but were repulsed.
 Reaching Suez, he discovered that the Ottomans had long known of his raid, and foiled his attempt to burn the beached ships.
 Gama was forced to retrace his steps to Massawa, although pausing to attack the port of El-Tor (Sinai Peninsula).

-Ethiopian campaign, 1541-1543
+Ethiopian campaign, 1541–1543

 At Massawa, governor Estevão da Gama responded to an appeal to assist the Christian Ethiopian Empire against invading Adalite forces.
 An expeditionary corps of 400 men were left behind, commanded by the governor's brother, Cristóvão da Gama.
 In February 1542, the Portuguese were able to capture an important Adalite stronghold at the Battle of Baçente.
 The Portuguese were again victorious at the Battle of Jarte, killing almost all of the Turkish contingent.
 However, Gragn then requested aid from the Ottoman governor of Yemen in Aden, who sent 2000 Arabian musketeers, 900 Turkish pikemen, 1000 Turkish foot musketeers, some Shqiptar foot soldiers (with muskets) and Turkish horsemen.
-In the Battle of Wofla, Somali and Turkish forces defeated the Portuguese, Da Gama was captured, and upon refusing to convert to Islam, executed.
+In the Battle of Wofla, Somali and Turkish forces defeated the Portuguese.

 Gelawdewos was eventually able to reorganize his forces and absorb the remaining Portuguese soldiers, defeating and slaying Gragn at the Battle of Wayna Daga, marking the end of the Ethiopian-Adal war (although warfare would resume not long after, at a much-diminished scale).